SasankPeetha8/Thin-Core-Linux/README.md

 10. NVIDIA Graphics Driver

 Thin Core Linux project provides me a sleek, efficient, and developer-friendly environment with carefully chosen tools for productivity, coding, and daily use.
+This branch tracks the changes made to Linux LTS 6.12 Kernel.
+The main branch is used for developing Rocky Linux 10 Kernel